 Difference between Pürblack and other brands

 Getting your hands on shilajit, however, is never enough.
-There are several pointers to keep in mind if you’re planning on adding shilajit as a supplement to your diet:
+If you plan to use shilajit for broken bones or as a supplement to your diet, there are a few things to keep in mind:

 - Shilajit or mineral pitch can only hold beneficial nutrients at beneficial amounts when consumed in its natural resin state.
 You’ll come across shilajit capsules, pills, and powders in the market.
 Be forewarned because these are fake or contain minute amounts of the good stuff you need to feel rejuvenated.
 Pürblack is one of few products that found a way to transport, package, and distribute shilajit in resin form.